Henry Laxen April 24, 2013

 deriving (Data, Eq, Read, Show, Typeable)

--- puzzleConstraints is a list because when we solve a Double PuzzleType
+-- puzzleConstraints is a tuple because when we solve a Double PuzzleType

 -- we use flipConstraints to switch the constraints from one board

 -- to another.
-Thus head puzzleConstraints is the current list of Regions
+Thus fst puzzleConstraints is the current list of Regions

 defaultBoard :: Board